legendarycode3/mastering-javaScript-course/README.md

 	✔️ CALL BACK:   Is a function that is passed as an argument to another function and is executed after some operation has completed.
 	This is possible because functions in JavaScript are "first-class citizens,"  meaning they can be treated like variables and passed around as values. </br>
-	A callback in JavaScript is a function passed as an argument to another function, A function to run in the future. “fun” parameter is known as a callBack. <br/>
+	A callback in JavaScript is a function passed as an argument to another function, which is then executed (or "called back") at a later point in time.
+This mechanism is A function to run in the future. “fun” parameter is known as a callBack. <br/>
 	E.g 1 </br>
 		function loadProducts(fun) </br>